Tdaycode/clipboardassessment/cbh-take-home-project/Ticket_Breakdown.md

   II - ID should contain index zero of first name and last name of agent.
   III - Each ID must be unique for each Agents

+   # Time/Effort estimates
+   - Within 30 to 60 minutes
+   - Validation to make sure each IDs is unique per Agent
 2. **Saving custom IDs Per Agent**

 3. **Adding IDs to generated reports**